thecsw/memeinvestor_bot/README.md

 You should be able to view the website at http://localhost:2015.
 By default the stats will be boring (no investors and no investments) but you can interact with your test bot on Reddit to populate the database.
-Alternatively you can manually set up investor accounts by modifying the database with Python or a database manager like `adminer`.
+Alternatively you can manually set up investor accounts by modifying the database with Go or a database manager like `adminer`.

 # 6 Maintenance